Locations

 One of the most effective cost management techniques is to minimize the data footprint of your HANA system:

-• Data Archiving: Regularly move historical or infrequently accessed data out of HANA and into cheaper storage.
+• Data Archiving: Regularly move historical or infrequently accessed data from HANA to more cost-effective storage.
 Archive old transaction records or log data to external storage.
 This frees up expensive HANA memory and lowers your required HANA license size.
-Set retention rules (e.g., archive data older than 5 years) to ensure a minimal in-memory footprint.
+Set retention rules (e.g., archive data older than 5 years) to minimize the in-memory footprint.

-• Data Aging and Tiering: SAP HANA has features like Native Storage Extension (NSE) and data aging that allow you to keep “warm” data on disk or slower memory rather than in main memory.
+• Data Aging and Tiering: SAP HANA features such as Native Storage Extension (NSE) and data aging enable you to store “warm” data on disk or slower memory, rather than in main memory.
 You can greatly shrink HANA’s in-memory footprint by offloading up to 80% of your data to warm storage with NSE.
 This translates to lower license costs since HANA is tied to in-memory GB.
 The strategy is simple: keep only hot, frequently used data in RAM, and let warm/cold data reside on disk (with minimal performance impact).

 Read Licensing HANA for Non-SAP Applications.